-\$66.4 million.
+The Company announced a stock repurchase program on June 25, 1998 to return excess capital to its shareholders.
+Treasury stock activity is recorded at cost in the accompanying consolidated financial statements.
+During the year ended December 31, 2016, the Company repurchased 0.6 million of its common stock under the repurchase program at a total cost of \$30.1 million.
+During the year ended December 31, 2015, the Company repurchased 1.3 million of its common stock under the repurchase program at a total cost of \$66.4 million.
 During the year ended December 31, 2014, the Company repurchased 1.4 million of its common stock under the repurchase program at a total cost of \$72.6 million.
 These shares were purchased from family members of the Company's largest shareholder.
-There were no share repurchases during the year ended December 31, 2013.
-Through December 31, 2015, the Company repurchased 48.1 million shares of its common stock (including 33.0 million prior to the two-for-one stock split effected in October 2005) under the share repurchase program at a total cost of \$1.2 billion.
+Through December 31, 2016, the Company repurchased 48.7 million shares of its common stock (including 33.0 million prior to the two-for-one stock split effected in October 2005) under the share repurchase program at a total cost of \$1.3 billion.

-During 2015, the Company redeemed 106,405 shares of common stock at a total cost of \$6.4 million from employees to satisfy the option price and minimum tax-withholding requirements related to the exercising of options and vesting of performance vested restricted stock units and restricted stock grants.
-During 2014 and 2013, the Company redeemed 110,579 and 103,880 shares of common stock at a total cost of \$5.3 million and \$4.0 million, respectively.
+During 2016, the Company redeemed 127,036 shares of common stock at a total cost of \$5.8 million from employees to satisfy the option price and minimum tax-withholding requirements related to the exercising of options and vesting of performance vested restricted stock units and restricted stock grants.
+During 2015 and 2014, the Company redeemed 106,405 and 110,579 shares of common stock at a total cost of \$6.4 million and \$5.3 million, respectively.
 These redemptions were outside the share repurchase program initiated in June 1998.